-Indicator Disclosure ENVIRONMENTAL Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste A1 Our Sustainability Policy applies to our operational prop approach to managing the direct impacts of our busines to understanding and managing the Group's direct environment, monitoring, review, and reporting of our In 2024, there were no confirmed instances of non-com regulations that would have a significant impact on the sses.
-The polic ironmental im environmenta pliance in rela y details our a pact, including I performance pproach 3 The types of emissions and respective emissions data A1.1 & A1.2 Prudential provides full reporting for Scope 1 and 2 emissions and selected Scope 3 respective errissions data A1.Z reporting.
-More information is provided in the 'Responsible environmental practices' section page 40.
-Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, 2024 2023 2022 Direct Scope 1 emissions (tCO 2 e) 1,562 2,108 1,645 where appropriate, intensity Direct Scope 1 emissions (tCO 2 e/FTE) 0.10 0.14 0.11 Direct Scope 1 emissions (kgCO 2 e/m 2) 4.67 6.33 4.78 Direct Scope 2 (market-based) emissions (tCO 2 e) 5,773 12,318 16,938 Direct Scope 2 (market-based) emissions (tCO 2 e/FTE) 0.38 0.81 1.11 Direct Scope 2 (market-based) emissions (kgCO 2 e /m2) 17.27 36.97 49.23 Total hazardous waste produced (in tonnes) and, where appropriate, intensity A1.3 As a life insurer, the production of hazardous waste is no ot applicable to o our operatio ns.
+Indicator Disclosure ENVIRONMENTAL Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste A1 Our Sustainability Policy applies to our operational properties worldwide, guiding our approach to managing the direct impacts of our businesses.
+The policy details our approach to understanding and managing the Group's direct environmental impact, including measurement, monitoring, review, and reporting of our environmental performance.
+In 2024, there were no confirmed instances of non-compliance in relation to such laws and regulations that would have a significant impact on the Group.
+The types of emissions and respective emissions data A1.1 & A1.2 Prudential provides full reporting for Scope 1 and 2 emissions and selected Scope 3 reporting.
+More information is provided in the 'Responsible environmental practices' section respective emissions data A1.Z on page 40. ne environmen itui pructices s ection Direct (Scope 1) and energy 2024 2023 2022 indirect (Scope 2) greenhouse gas emissions (in tonnes) and, Direct Scope 1 emissions (tCO 2 e) 1,562 2,108 1,645 where appropriate, intensity Direct Scope 1 emissions (tCO 2 e/FTE) 0.10 0.14 0.11 Direct Scope 1 emissions (kgCO 2 e/m ) 4.67 6.33 4.78 Direct Scope 2 (market-based) emissions (tCO 2 e) 5,773 12,318 16,938 Direct Scope 2 (market-based) emissions (tCO 2 e/FTE) 0.38 0.81 1.11 Direct Scope 2 (market-based) emissions (kgCO 2 e /m2) 17.27 36.97 49.23 Total hazardous waste produced (in tonnes) and, where appropriate, intensity A1.3 As a life insurer, the production of hazardous waste is no ot applicable to o our operatio ns.